 HUMAN MATERIAL LOOP is founded by Zsofia Kollar.
 Zsofia Kollar is an Amsterdam-based designer and researcher.
 One of her assignments back at her studies was rituals, her research quickly led her to human hair and rituals connected to human hair.
 The project soon enough turned into a material investigation and to research where human hair was examined purely from a material perspective.
 Human hair and its capabilities as a material, the issues with the current textile productions gave the answers to a solution – the integration of waste human hair can radically change our textile industry and push forward to a zero-waste society.

+The largest amount of hair waste comes from barbershops and hair salons.
+Most of the hair that has been cut gets swept up into a heap on the floor and a dustpan dumped into a garbage bin, and disposed of like garbage together with other non recycled materials.
 The only hair that can go to make wigs for cancer patients is virgin hair at least 20cm long that has undergone no chemical procedures and is in excellent health.
 The hair must be very strong and healthy because it has to undergo chemical treatments to become sanitized and able to be used for wigs or pieces.

+Once hair is cut and the individual did not make any claims for the cut hair, the hair can be seen as ‘res nullius’ a matter that does not belong to anyone.
 Res nullius is a Latin term derived from private Roman law whereby res is not yet the object of rights of any specific subject.
 Such items are considered ownerless property and are free to be acquired by means of occupatio.
 Its usage as a legal concept continues in modern civilian legal systems.
 In the socio-economic sphere if a thing has been abandoned is res nullius, and therefore belongs to the first taker.

 HUMAN MATERIAL LOOPS believes in the strength of diversity.
 All hair can be recycled no matter the color, length, or type of hair.
 Currently, the development phase focuses on the waste management of hair salons, but HUMAN MATERIAL LOOPS aims to create a system where each individual can dispose of their hair waste and contribute to a closed-loop system.